 In most cases, the law states that the maximum speed limit for a tow vehicle with a trailer in Australia is as per the signposted speed.
 However, there are some subtle variations to this rule across the states.

 New South Wales

 The maximum allowable speed of a tow vehicle towing a trailer in New South Wales is 110km, as per the maximum allowable speed on motorways and highways, so long as the tow vehicle has a GVM not exceeding 4,500kg.
 [Understanding maximum trailer mass]

 In Tasmania all vehicles towing trailers or caravans must abide by the posted speed limit, unless the trailer or caravans has a GVM of 12 tonnes or more.
 Highways in Tasmania have speed limits of 100km/h and 110km/h.
 Therefore the driver of a vehicle towing a trailer or caravan can drive at the posted speed as long as it is safe to do so.

-Like New South Wales, Western Australia has a maximum of 100km per hour for a vehicle towing a trailer.
+Western Australia has a maximum of 100km per hour for a vehicle towing a trailer.
 However, there is no specified vehicle and trailer weight.
 Note that the maximum allowable speed on motorways and highways in Western Australia is 110km per hour.